 Creating and Connecting an Outlet

 Interface Builder lets you create and connect outlets and actions in one step.
 To create an outlet and connect it, start by opening the assistant editor.
-Choose View > Assistant Editor > Show Assistant Editor.
+Choose Editor > Assistant to open the assistant editor.
+If you’re running an older version of Xcode, choose View > Assistant Editor > Show Assistant Editor.

 Have the storyboard open in one editor.
 Have the source code file open in the second editor for the class, most likely a view controller, where you want to add the outlet.